+Section 13.9 Health Reimbursement Arrangement

-Section 13.9 The City agrees to deduct from the paycheck of each LEOFF II officers' and contribute \$75.00 per month, and will promptly transfer said amount to the State Fire Fighters Post Retirement Trust for the sole purpose of establishing a Retiree Medical Savings Plan account for each employee.
-This shall be part of compensation for pension calculations.
+- A. The City agrees to deduct from the paycheck of each employee and contribute one hundred and fifty dollars (\$150.00) per month, and will promptly transfer said amount to the IAFF Medical Expense Reimbursement Plan (MERP) for the sole purpose of establishing a Retiree Medical Savings Plan account for each employee.
+This shall be part of compensation for pension calculations. - B. The Union will authorize and conduct an annual vote each calendar year of all Union members who may be eligible to retire from City employment in the following calendar